 Your organization relies heavily on critical hiring decisions that drastically affect the efficiency and productivity of your operations.
 Employment background screening give you fast and accurate results about your potential hires.
 Certified screening options include pre-employment criminal background checks, credit history, employment verification, and much more.

 Civil history records are recommended for applicants who are being hired or promoted to executive positions.
 This search will provide a seven-year search of lawsuits filed by or against an individual or business including bankruptcies and liens, directly from the source.
 (County and State court and/or Federal District court).

 Criminal On-Site History Record Search

-Driver history is recommended on all applicants, especially those applicants who are applying for a position driving company vehicles.
+Driver history records are recommended on all applicants, especially those applicants who are applying for a position driving company vehicles.
 The report will reveal motor vehicle violations, suspensions and revocations, and it will indicate the type of license granted and restrictions of use.
 Also, in some states, convictions for driving under the influence of alcohol and/or drugs are contained in the criminal court record and can only be revealed through a DMV check.

-Applicants sometimes falsify employment information.
+Employment history verification is crucial because applicants may potentially falsify employment information.
 We will verify dates of employment, position, and salary (where available) directly from previous employers.